girinath245/girinath245.github.io/Readme.md

-Personal Website for Girinath of IIT Kharagpur.
+Personal Website for Girinath of IIT Kharagpur, India.